The Cognitive Bias Field Manual reveals where we can and cannot trust our intuitions when we look to formulate accurate judgements within our lives.

 What is Cognitive Bias?

 A cognitive bias refers to the habits/patterns in our thinking that make us conclude the wrong things from time to time.
 It’s in our wiring, unconscious and unavoidable.
-Biological systems that are doing their best job to interpret and manoeuvre within a universe comprised of limitless information, often in a timely manner that has our survival in mind.
-This often means that our brains are forming a subjective social reality that differs from the objective world around us.
+Psychological thinking processes that are optimised to interpret and act upon an environment comprised of limitless information, often in a timely manner that has your survival in mind.
+This process contributes towards a subjective social reality that your mind possesses, that differs from the objective world around us.

-Here, we can immediately grasp the problematic lifestyle one could face, if we’re continuously forming a subjective social reality that is left unopposed.
-Furthermore, our judgements are often guided by the impressionable forces of the hive mind, which typically justifies the unrelenting confidence we often have in our chosen beliefs.
-So much so, that we’re sometimes over confident in our beliefs, even when we’re objectively wrong!
+Here, we can immediately grasp the problematic nature of this phenomenon—if we’re continuously forming a subjective social reality that is left unopposed.
+Furthermore, our judgements are often guided by the impressionable forces of the crowd, which typically justifies the unrelenting confidence we often have in our chosen beliefs.
+So much so, that we’re sometimes over confident in our beliefs, even when we’re objectively wrong.
 But why is this?
-Why are we so effective at spotting the flawed judgements of others, but not ourselves?

 To grasp a concept as profound as this one demands nothing short of your undivided attention.
-Self-awareness towards your own thinking process is mandatory if you’re to identify and understand the common errors in judgement that I will be covering within this guide.
-This process towards achieving mindfulness is an immense, life-changing experience that grants clarity to the victors, by utilising some of the most astute insights of cognitive psychology available today.
+Humility towards your own thinking process is mandatory if you wish to identify and understand the common errors in judgement that I will be covering within this guide.
 Within this guide, we will be exploring some of the themes explored by the world-renowned psychologist and Nobel Prize winner, Daniel Kahneman.
-The author of the major New York Times Bestselling book: Thinking, Fast and Slow.
+The author of the major New York Times bestselling book: Thinking, Fast and Slow.

-The Two Systems: System 1 Thinking vs System 2 Thinking
+The Two Systems: System 1 Thinking & System 2 Thinking

-System 1: Introducing the all powerful, subconscious agency that processes our thoughts rapidly and automatically.
+System 1: The all powerful, subconscious agency that processes our thoughts rapidly and automatically.

 System 1 contains your personal model of the world, that is continuously crosschecked to perceive external events around you as normal or surprising.
 This automated thinking process is heavily influenced by context and your previous experiences to aid in assimilating newly acquired stimuli into preexisting knowledge structures.
 This whole process is truly spectacular when you think about it.